The government set out its definition of British values in the 2011 Prevent Strategy.

 We have created a curriculum through which children will learn about the five key areas of British values:

 We recognise that our school is a multi-language, multi-cultural and multi-faith community.
 It is important that the children in our school understand the importance of tolerance, understanding and respect for each and every one within our school and wider community.
-The curriculum encourages the children to explore and share their values and beliefs as well as learn about others.
-We do this through: regular PSHE sessions; our Values based Education work; Celebrating Diversity Evenings; visits from Police and Fire services who discuss rules and laws with the children; our restorative behaviour policy and our very own Hillside Parliament.
+The curriculum encourages the children to explore and share their values and beliefs as well as learn about others, with a focus on People, Places and Events.
+We do this through: regular PSHE sessions; our Values based Education work; Celebrating Diversity Evenings; visits from Police and Fire services who discuss rules and laws with the children; our Therapeutic behaviour policy and our very own Hillside Junior Leadership Team (JLT).

 Hillside Primary is passionate about and committed to preparing students for life beyond primary school so that our children can fully integrate into the world in which they live.